AlexSzatmary/puzzle-bicycle/README.md

 This section is for people who know how to solve puzzles and want to create ("set") their own puzzles.

-To set puzzles, I use this workflow.
+To set puzzles with Puzzle Bicycle, I use this workflow:

-1. Make an interesting grid, placing black and white cells.
+1. Make an interesting grid by placing "blocks" (black cells that are not yet numbered).
-2. Add number clues.
-Alternate between adding clues and placing bulbs and dots in response, until you need a new clue.
+2. Add number clues to black cells.
+I alternate between adding clues to black cells and placing bulbs and dots in white cells, until I need a new clue.
 3. Using the solver, check to see that the puzzle has a unique solution that uses many different strategies, including even strategies that Puzzle Bicycle does not handle directly.
 Varying the solver level shows which strategies are involved.